 When considering elective single embryo transfer (eSET), CRGW has instigated policies which in combination with advances in the laboratory, seek to ensure that the overall clinical pregnancy rates and chances of success of these patients are not reduced.

-Policies and laboratory techniques employed by CRGW to ensure the best possible chance of pregnacy with single embryo transfer include:
+Policies and laboratory techniques employed by CRGW to ensure the best possible chance of pregnancy with single embryo transfer include:

 It is clear that the policies put in place, in combination with the highly successful vitrification programme for embryo freezing, will lead to the reduction in multiple births, and increased clinical pregnancy rates.

-The team at CRGW will ensure you are properly informed of the potential benfits of single embryo transfer and the potential risks of ‘two embryo transfer’.
-Should you elect to have two embryos transferred when you are recommended by the team to have single embryo transfer you will be requested to sign a ‘Single Embryo Transfer Waiver’.
+The team at CRGW will ensure you are properly informed of the potential benefits of single embryo transfer and the potential risks of DET.
+Should you elect to have two embryos transferred when you are recommended by the team to have single embryo transfer and the transferring clinician is is supportive of the clinical reasons you will be requested to sign a ‘Single Embryo Transfer Waiver’.
 This form lists all of the potential risks of a multiple pregnancy to mother and babies and will ensure you have fully received informed consent.
 You will then be required to sign this form acknowledging that you have been informed of these risks but still elect to have two embryos transferred.